-Product fundraisers are a triple-threat approach to fundraising that will ease your worries.
+What if we told you that there’s a way to combine donor appreciation, fundraising, and effective marketing into one campaign?
+Product fundraisers are a triple-threat approach to fundraising.
 Not only are they a great way to raise money, but you can also spread awareness about your cause while giving your donors something tangible in return for their support.

-- Consult your data
+- Consult your data.

-- Ask your donors directly
+- Ask your donors directly.

-- Seek out products that match your organization’s niche
+- Seek out products that match your organization’s niche.

 Why product fundraising?

 If you’re new to product fundraising, you might be curious about its benefits.
-To begin, here are just a few of the reasons product fundraising can elevate your overall fundraising strategy.
+To begin, here are just a few of the reasons product fundraising can elevate your overall fundraising strategy:

 If your fundraising docket is already full, don’t worry!
 You can strengthen your existing campaigns by including a product fundraising element.
 For example, you can use your products as items in your next auction.
-Or, you can make your product fundraiser a peer-to-peer event in which your supporters operate their own merchandise sales on your behalf.
+Or, make your product fundraiser a peer-to-peer event in which your supporters conduct their own merchandise sales on your behalf.